ministryofjustice/opg-digideps/docs/DEBUGGING.md

 To enable step through xdebug in PHPStorm/IntelliJ you'll need to ensure the setup for PHP and PHPUnit are pointing to the relevant Docker PHP install.

 ### Create a Docker PHP CLI Interpreter
 The steps below are for setting this up for the API container.
-This will need to be followed again for setting up Client/Admin.
+This will need to be followed again for setting up Client/Admin with any api specific namings or file locations updated to match the client directory.

 Go to Settings > Languages & Frameworks > PHP > Click `...` next to CLI Interpreter.